openpolitics/manifesto/foreign_policy.md

 ## Capital Punishment

 We strongly oppose Capital Punishment in all forms, and would work with other nations to try and achieve a worldwide commitment to end death sentences by 2020.

+## United Nations Reform

+Whilst it's right that those nations that make the greatest contribution to UN troop deployments should retain a permanent seat on the UN Security Council, no nation on the UN Security Council should have the right of veto.
+All UN Security Resolutions should be subject to majority vote.